 viii.
 We may share information with third parties in limited circumstances, including when complying with legal process, preventing fraud or imminent harm, and ensuring the security of our network and services.

 viii.
 When you send email or other communication to Bott and Co Solicitors Ltd, we may retain those communications in order to process your enquiries, respond to your requests and improve our services.

 Except as described herein, we do NOT disclose your information to nor share your information with third parties.

 3. General Data Protection Regulation and Data Protection Act 2018

-Bott and Co Solicitors Ltd will do its utmost to ensure that its registration requirements pursuant to GDPR, (including any statutory modification or re-enactment of General Data Protection Regulation) are fully complied with at all times.
+Bott and Co Solicitors Ltd will do its utmost to ensure that its registration requirements pursuant to GDPR and DPA 2018, (including any statutory modification or re-enactment of General Data Protection Regulation or DPA 2018) are fully complied with at all times.
 As is necessary for the purposes of legitimate interests, Bott and Co Solicitors Ltd will use your data (Data) in the progression of your matter and Bott and Co Solicitors Ltd will act as a “data controller” (for the purposes of GDPR and DPA 2018) of your data.
 Specifically, we will use your data for to progress your claim (for example through Court, Counsel, Arbitrators, National Enforcement Bodies and Solicitor Agents), populating a Claim Notification Form, sending Protocol Letters and making searches; such as AskMID (Motor Insurance details), Medco (medical expert allocation), ELTO (Employer Insurance details) and any other search or process in the progression of your matter.